 With those principles in mind, I set to work.
 I was heavily influenced (still am) by Christopher Lloyd and Great Dixter, by various gardens I visited in Cornwall, like Trebah, by Will Giles’ exotic garden and, in a great flush of enthusiasm, by almost everything garden related that I read and saw.

-So, whilst I started attempting to create an urban exotic garden, I threw in a few random bulbs and perennials along the way that wouldn’t have been out of place in one of Miss Jekyll’s creations.
+So, whilst I started attempting to create an urban exotic garden, I threw in a few random bulbs and perennials, like Thalictrums, along the way that wouldn’t have been out of place in one of Miss Jekyll’s creations.

 Click on the first pic below and use the arrows to scroll through.

 It was after gardening here for a couple of years that I I felt the need for more space to garden in, hence my move to the suburbs.